prakharmrsl/easypcceo.github.io/pages/left-handed-gaming-mouse/left-handed-gaming-mouse.md

 The [SteelSeries Kana](https://amzn.to/2KZ6zPI){: target="_blank"} is compatible with SteelSeries Engine software, a driver for all of their mice.

-The Kana allows you to choose 400, 800, 1600 or 3200 CPI, which are toggled when you press the CPI button in front of the scroll wheel.
+The Kana allows you to choose 400, 800, 1600 or 3200 CPI, which are toggled when you press the [CPI](https://steelseries.com/blog/the-cpi-lie-18){: target="_blank"} button in front of the scroll wheel.

 The mouse is light and easy to use.
 I found it comfortable in my hand, although I still prefer my Razer Deathadder.